AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 >[!NOTE]
 >
->Minimum log record size for WiredTiger is 128 bytes.
+>The minimum log record size for WiredTiger is 128 bytes.
 If a log record is 128 bytes or smaller, WiredTiger does not compress that record.
 >
 >You can disable journaling by setting [storage.journal.enabled](https://docs.mongodb.com/manual/reference/configuration-options/#storage.journal.enabled) to false, which can reduce the overhead of maintaining the journal.
 >